StefanKarpinski/GraphModularDecomposition.jl/README.md

 This package implements [modular decomposition](https://en.wikipedia.org/wiki/Modular_decomposition) of directed graphs using algorithms from the following three papers:

+* Habib, Paul & Viennot 1999: _"Partition refinement techniques: an interesting algorithmic tool kit"_
+* Capelle, Habib & de Montgolfier 2002: _"Graph decompositions and factorizing permutations"_
 * McConnell & Montgolfier 2004: _"Linear-time modular decomposition of directed graphs"_
-* Capelle, Habib & de Montgolfier 2002: _"Graph decompositions and factorizing permutations"_
-* Habib, Paul & Viennot 1999: _"Partition refinement techniques: an interesting algorithmic tool kit"_
+* Habib & Paul 2009: _"A survey on algorithmic aspects of modular decomposition"_

 The implementation as it currently stands is not linear time for fairly silly reasons.
 Specifically, I used a brute force algorithm for computing the overlap components of two strong module trees; a